djmaster458/pong-unity/README.md

 # Pong
 Made with Unity 6

+## Install
+- Clone this repository or download and extract the zip file
+- Using Unity Hub, Add this project from disk and open using a Unity 6 Editor
+  - Others _might_ be compatible, but no guarantee

 ## Challenges
 - Add UI elements to the Canvas
   - Add Text that update when the Game Manager Object Updates the score